 line, suggesting that at some point the pitch has been

 Opposite is the Les Hart Stand, a single tiered affair which extends around to meet the Cemetery End, enclosing that corner of the stadium.
 In this corner there is a small Police control box suspended beneath the roof plus an electronic scoreboard.
 The Les Hart Stand also has a small TV gantry, plus there are a number of supporting pillars running across the stand that may impede your view.

-The Manchester Road Stand at one end is of a fair size.
+The Ratio Law Stand (aka the Manchester Road Stand) at one end is of a fair size.
 However it does not run the full width of the pitch, with one side ending with the edge of the penalty box.
 There is also an electric scoreboard at this end.
 The stadium is completed with a set of modern looking floodlights.
 In November 2013, the ground was renamed the JD Stadium, after securing a three year sponsorship deal with JD Sports.

 |What Is It Like For Visiting Supporters?|

-Away fans are housed in the Manchester Road End where just over 2,000 away supporters can be accommodated.
+Away fans are housed in the Ratio Law Stand at one end of the stadium, where just over 2,000 away supporters can be accommodated.
 Normally fans enjoy a good view of the action.
 However, there is a row of supporting pillars about a third of the way up the stand, which could cause problems if your team has a large following.
 The stand is also situated quite well back from the pitch and is slightly below pitch level.
 The catering is quite good, with a range of burgers, hot dogs (£2.60) and Pies including the Chicken Balti Pie (£2.60).
 My only grumble was the archaic looking toilets in this relatively modern stand.
 On the whole, however, it was a relaxed and normally a good day out, although sometimes lacking in atmosphere.